Frequently Asked Questions

-- Remember that most courses begin recruiting in January and September each year, so keep an eye out for open days and opportunities to find out more information.
-Sign up to the calendar.
+- Remember that most courses begin recruiting in January and September each year, so keep an eye out for open days and opportunities on the One Step Up Calendar.

-- Many of the Education and Training Boards offer English for Speakers of other languages (ESOL) or English for Beginners classes.
-To find contacts for your local Adult Guidance Initiative or ETB visit OneStepUp.ie. or contact our Freephone Helpline on 1800 303 669.
+- Many of the Education and Training Boards (ETBs) offer English for Speakers of other languages (ESOL) or English for Beginners classes.
+To find contacts for your local Adult Guidance Initiative or ETB Click Here or contact our Freephone Helpline on 1800 303 669.